+The project is informed by an understanding of the fact that climate change is a health issue.
 Although the health impacts of the climate crisis are being felt around the globe, the effects are not evenly distributed.
+Existing health inequalities and injustices are being made worse by climate change.

 That is, some places will warm faster than others, but also some communities and people are more vulnerable to the health impacts – it risks worsening the inequities already present in our society.
 This grassroots initiative aims to build community connections, recognise diverse needs and Indigenous knowledge and seed action to address these issues on a local level.